Religious Liberty for ALL

-While helping to ensure our Constitution’s promise of religious liberty in a vibrant religious landscape, the BJC seeks to foster open discussion about religion and matters of faith.
+The BJC believes that a threat to anyone’s religious liberty is a threat to everyone’s religious liberty.
 From our coalition efforts with members of other religions to our work standing up for the right of all individuals to practice their faith freely (or practice no faith), the BJC defends both our fellow Christians and individuals whose beliefs differ from our own.

-BJC Executive Director Amanda Tyler said the action is a “back-door bar on Muslim refugees” and it sends the un-American message that there are second-class faiths.
-“A threat to anyone’s religious liberty is a threat to everyone’s religious liberty, and we as Baptists stand with those facing religious persecution around the world, regardless of their faith.”
+On January 27, 2017, the Baptist Joint Committee condemned President Donald Trump’s executive order that included a religious test for future refugees.
+BJC Executive Director Amanda Tyler said that action is a “back-door bar on Muslim refugees” and it sends the un-American message that there are second-class faiths.
+“A threat to anyone’s religious liberty is a threat to everyone’s religious liberty, and we as Baptists stand with those facing religious persecution around the world, regardless of their faith,” she said.

 Holt v.
 Hobbs, decided by the U.S. Supreme Court on Jan.
 20, 2015.
 The BJC joined a brief defending a Muslim prisoner’s right to have a beard for religious reasons.
 A unanimous Supreme Court agreed, declaring that the prisoner can exercise his religious belief by adhering to certain religious grooming standards.